carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 # Website Configuration
 So far we have seen how to configure your repository to host a website and where to find the rendered website.
-Let's now look into how to do some website configuration.
+Let's now look into the website configuration.

 ## Simple Parameter Configuration
 We have already mentioned that GitHub has an engine under the hood to build functional websites out of your content.